I-Alpha/SampleLaravelReactApp/README.md

-An Sample Laravel 8 webapp using React as front end and Docker with  a few dependencies
+A Sample Laravel 8 webapp using React as front end and Docker with a few dependencies

 Prerequisites
 -----